Andrew Jackson and the slave trade: Slave trading, 1813–1815

 In the acts of 1812, the Tennessee state legislature prohibited importation of slaves as merchandise; it remained legal to import slaves "acquired by descent, devise, marriage, or purchase."
 The prohibition act authorized the seizure and sale of slaves at auction if the legal owner had not provided an inventory and oath of lawful ownership to the local justice of the peace within 20 days of settlement.

 On June 7, 1814, in the midst of the Creek War, seven people were sold at auction in Nashville.
 All are believed to have been slaves of Creek village headman Bob Cataula, who had surrendered the Muscogee tribal town of Littafuchee at the request of Jackson's army on October 27, 1813.
 There were three men in the auction lot, one of whom was named Cato.
 Cato was married to an enslaved woman who was at least one-quarter Choctaw by heritage and who had been purchased by Cataula for $300.
 Cato's wife had three children.
 By order of General Jackson, proceeds from the auction were supposed "to be equally divided between the heirs of those who were killed or died of their wounds and those men who became disabled" during the war.
 At least one Tennessean inquired publicly if it was right to sell Cato's wife and children: "I want to know by what authority a poor captive Choctaw squaw and her several children for many years confined to slavery in the Creek nation, and taken at Talleshatchee by the whites, has been sold as slaves?
 I know not what principles govern in these cases—but I imagine it cannot be right to make slaves of Indians.
 At least my feelings revolt at the idea of such a step."
 Littafuchee had also been the home of a baby the Jacksons called Theodore, who was separated from his biological mother and sent to live at the Hermitage as a "little Indian" for their five-year-old son Andrew Jackson Jr. Later, after the destruction of the Red Stick army at Tohopeka, displaced Black refugees began to arrive at Fort Jackson.
 In some cases their legal owners had been killed at Fort Mims; the buying and selling necessary to resettle these slaves continued for years, and Jackson took the opportunity to buy five people (Amey, Hannah, Jack, Sam, and Seller) from the son-in-law of a man killed at Fort Mims.
 Jackson sent several others to his forced-labor farm in Tennessee, "where they were put to work" until they were reclaimed in 1816 and 1818.

-If you want to know what unhappiness means, just stand on the slave block and hear the auctioneer's voice selling you away from the folks you love.